Alex-Linhares/FARGonautica/README.md

 This repository has a number of goals:

-    i) we want to collect **all** the (open-source) computational architectures that have been developed in Douglas Hofstadter's group's research in Fluid Concepts & Creative Analogies; from Numbo to Copycat to Tabletop to Letter Spirit, Metacat, Musicat, &tc, alongside the info on how to install and run it;
+    i) we want to collect all the (open-source) computational architectures that have been developed in Douglas Hofstadter's group's research in Fluid Concepts & Creative Analogies; from Numbo to Copycat to Tabletop to Letter Spirit, Metacat, Musicat, etc, alongside the info on how to install and run it;
-    ii) we want to collect **all** the literature (unpublished papers, CRCC reports, published papers, Theses, &tc);
+    ii) we want to collect all the literature (unpublished papers, CRCC reports, published papers, Theses, etc);
-    iii) we want to create an online course, and perhaps a collaborative course book, on Fluid Concepts & Creative Analogies (also called "Fluid Concepts", "FARG architectures", "Copycat Architecture", "Active Symbols", &tc).
+    iii) we want to archive all materials for an online course on Fluid Concepts & Creative Analogies (also called "Fluid Concepts", "FARG architectures", "Copycat Architecture", "Active Symbols", etc).